stef/pbp/readme.txt

 Extensibility

 using pbp and the underlying pysodium[1] library it's easy to extend pbp.
-Two examples are the experimental forward secrecy mode (see description in docs/chaining-dh.txt) and the support for ECDH key exchanges from the command-line.
+Some examples are the experimental forward secrecy mode (see description in docs/chaining-dh.txt), the support for ECDH key exchanges from the command-line and generation of arbitrarily large random byte streams.

 [1] https://github.com/stef/pysodium also available on
     https://pypi.python.org/pypi/pysodium